Sunday School will continue to meet remotely for the time being.

 Rosh Chodesh Society: Art and Soul; Live Creatively, is a women’s topical discussion group led by Rebbetzin Basie that meets once a month (November - May).
 Each month the group looks at the arts through the lense of the Torah and explores the life lessons inherent therein.
 No meetings are scheduled until further notice.

-Time for Torah Hebrew School has finished for the year.
-If you would like to learn more about Time for Torah Hebrew School, or to register your child for next year, please contact Rabbi Lazer Gurkow at 519‑694‑7708 or Rebbetzin Basie Gurkow at 226‑234‑5022.
+If you would like to learn more about Time for Torah Hebrew School, or to register your child for this year, please contact Rabbi Lazer Gurkow at 519‑694‑7708 or Rebbetzin Basie Gurkow at 226‑234‑5022.

 Rabbi Lazer is teaching his classes via Zoom.